 Choosing liquid bird repellent over bird netting

-Bird netting can be very effective at protecting your fruit trees from birds, but for many farmers, it simply isn’t worth the cost and hassle.
-Instead, many farmers are turning to an easier, more cost-effective alternative of liquid bird repellent.
-Our professional liquid bird repellent at Avian allows you to almost instantly deter birds in a manner that is easy, quick and safe for you, your crops and the birds.
-You can even opt for a time-release fog treatment so that your crops are automatically sprayed at the ideal time without any additional effort from you, allowing you to get back to all of the other work that goes into maintaining a farm.
+Many farmers are turning to an easier, more cost-effective alternative to bird netting.
+Our professional liquid bird repellent at Avian allows you to almost instantly deter birds in a manner that is easy, quick, and safe for you, your crops, and birds.
+You can even opt for a time-release fog treatment.
+That way, your crops are automatically sprayed at the ideal time without any additional effort from you.

-Contact us today if you are ready for an easier, better alternative to bird netting.
+Contact us at 888.868.1982 today if you are ready for an easier, better alternative to bird netting.